2025–26 Brøndby IF (women) season

-The 2025–26 season is the 55th season in the history of Brøndby IF, and the club's 26th consecutive season in the A-Liga.
-In addition to the domestic league, the club will also participate in the Danish Cup.
+The 2025–26 season was the 55th season in the history of Brøndby IF, and the club's 26th consecutive season in the A-Liga.
+In addition to the domestic league, the club also participated in the Danish Cup.

+Nanna Christiansen became the season's top scorer in all competitions, in her final season for the club and as a footballer.

+Captain and club mainstay Julie Tavlo Petersson retired from football before the championship campaign in the spring, with Kamilla Karlsen succeeding her as captain.

 First team squad

 Players' ages are as of the opening day of the 2025–26 season.